prideout/book-webgl/README.md

 # master

-- ResizeTest looks bad with Firefox

-- Honor the JS & GLSL buttons
+- I think there's a bug where the tess levels can affect interval.

+- Add colors back.

+- Frame rate counter in the HTML.

-- $(document).ready is the only usage of jquery:  grep '\$' *.js I also think giza/WebGL should move into a DEMO layer (out of giza)
+- I think giza/WebGL should move into a DEMO layer (out of giza)

 - ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet) ^-- really need to hammer out the vector math stuff!